alecramsay/pg/docs/index.markdown

 ## Acknowledgements

-Alec would like to thank his DRA colleague Terry Crowley for making the large scope of this project feasible and the DRA user community for pushing the dimensional limits of congressional redistricting in each state with their notable maps.
+We would like to thank Dave's Redistricting (DRA) which we use as a platform to present our analyses, and the DRA user community for pushing the dimensional limits of congressional redistricting in each state with their notable maps.
+Alec would like to thank his colleague Terry Crowley for making the large scope of this project feasible.

 ---